8 Things You Must Know If You Have A Fatty Liver

-A combination of legumes (beans, lentils, chickpeas) and raw nuts and seeds; you need to combine the legume with the seed and nut at the same meal or the same time, as this will provide first class protein which contains all the essential amino acids.
+Good protein can also be provided from a combination of legumes (beans, lentils, chickpeas) and raw nuts and seeds; you need to combine the legume with the seed and nut at the same meal, as this will provide first class protein which contains all the essential amino acids.
 If you just eat a bean, or a nut, by itself, you are not getting the first class protein you need to control your hunger and blood sugar levels.
 This is why it is not uncommon for strict vegans to struggle with their weight and suffer with unstable blood sugar levels and sugar cravings.

 There is an easy to follow lower carbohydrate, higher protein eating plan in my book Fatty Liver: You Can Reverse It.

 These include all deep fried foods, grain fed meat, processed and preserved meats, partially hydrogenated vegetable oils, trans-fatty acids found in margarines and cheap cooking oils.
 Avoid hydrogenated oils found in processed foods and snacks (read the labels on foods to see if they contain hydrogenated vegetable oils).